 This impressive sporting edifice is the international stadium of Qatar; it was officially opened for the first time in 1976, and its capacity at that time was 20,000 fans, but it had an infrastructure development in 2005.

-There were many developments made in the stadium to make it the first stadium ready to host the World Cup matches, and that included changing the external facade in addition to adding about 12,000 seats to increase its capacity.
+Many developments were made in the stadium to make it the first stadium ready to host World Cup matches, including changing the external facade and adding about 12,000 seats to increase its capacity.

 Education City Stadium

-The stadium is located in Education City in the city of Al-Rayyan.
+The stadium is located in Education City in Al-Rayyan.
 It was designed and built by the Fenwick Iribarn Company.
 The stadium’s design was inspired by the history of Islamic architecture.
-You can drive or take the subway to get to the stadium.
+You can drive or take the subway to the stadium.

-The Legacy and Projects Committee paid special attention to the imported building materials, which contain recycled components and also include carbon dioxide sensors in areas with large crowds.
+The Legacy and Projects Committee paid particular attention to the imported building materials, which contain recycled components and carbon dioxide sensors in areas with large crowds.
 The stadium is well-ventilated and has pure air.
 It also has a modern irrigation system that keeps the grass green without wasting water.

 Al Thumama Stadium

-The idea for its design was inspired by the traditional hat that most men wear in Qatar, and it is the first World Cup stadium designed by Qatari hands.
-The stadium received the award for the best design for sports facilities under construction during the awards distribution of the 17th edition of the MIBIM award, making it the first stadium in the State of Qatar to receive this award.
+The stadium’s design was inspired by the traditional hat that most men wear in Qatar.
+It is the first World Cup stadium designed by Qatari hands.
+During the 17th edition of the MIBIM award’s awards distribution, the stadium received the award for the best design for sports facilities under construction, making it the first stadium in the State of Qatar to receive this award.

 Ahmed Bin Ali Stadium